ilkertasatan/transfer-service/readme.md

 ## Solution Design

-My solution consist of three tiers such as Web Service, Application Service and Repository.
-It was designed as a multi-tier architecture by me.
+My solution consists of three tiers such as Web Service, Application Service and Repository.
+It was designed as a multi-tier architecture by myself.

 First tier is the Web Service Tier which has API methods are triggered by client is responsible for translating HTTP requests into calls to application services via interfaces.
 It has no other responsibility except that communicating application services and only knows the contract of application services.